Zhiyuan-Li-John/RaPSG/README.md

 python clip2sentence.py
 ```
 #### Step 3:
 Download the prediction sentences from frozen captioner [here](https://github.com/).
-If you want to get the prediction sentences by yourself, you can try to use four generated pseudo sentences in Step 2 to train the DIFNet and get the prediction sentences.
+You also need to download clip_feature [file](https://github.com/) If you want to get the prediction sentences by yourself, you can try to use four generated pseudo sentences in Step 2 to train the DIFNet and get the prediction sentences.

 #### Step 4:
 Use LLaMA-7B and the prediction sentences to generate the fifth pseudo sentence.